mkruisbrink/mkruisbrink.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 date: 2022-08-01T03:02:20+00:00
-excerpt: "Get to know a little about me."
+excerpt: "Get to know a little about me, my life and what I'm up to."
 header:
   overlay_image: /img/20220811_workstation-max.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background